Some items are collected separately from our regular solid waste streams and have special handling rules.

 Call Emergency x 7777 in the event of a hazardous materials spill.

 Non-contaminated broken glass is to be placed in a plastic bag within a cardboard box.
-The box will be picked up by Aramark if it is sealed and identified with a label, indicating: "Broken Glass."
+The box will be picked up by Environmental Services if it is sealed and identified with a label, indicating: "Broken Glass."

-Efficient light bulbs—such as the tube linear fluorescent bulbs and compact fluorescent bulbs—contain small amounts of mercury, and should not be broken.
+Fluorescent light bulbs—such as the linear bulbs and compact fluorescent bulbs—contain small amounts of mercury, and should not be broken or discarded in the trash.
 Bard electricians will collect and dispose of light bulbs through our Universal Waste Management Plan (PDF).
 Old-fashioned "Thomas Edison"–style incandescent bulbs can be thrown out in a paper bag or other sealed container and disposed of as regular solid waste.

 Send your old cell phone to Laurie Husted/BOS via campus mail.
 BOS will donate them to a center.
 Every effort will be made to ensure that the phone is not sent overseas where it might be discarded improperly.
 We receive rebates for recycling phones, so you may recycle personal phones.